 File Commander is a powerful file manager app that lets you manage files stored on your Android phone.
 You can also access files of cloud storage or a network location using the app.
-The app lets you access files by categories.
-You can rename, delete, move, copy, convert, zip and send files in just a few taps.
+The app lets you access files by category.
+You can rename, delete, move, copy, convert, zip, and send files in just a few taps.

 The app lets sort and search files.
 It also comes with a secure mode that lets you hide your sensitive data.
 You can perform the file transfer.
 It also supports Google Drive, DropBox, Box, Amazon Cloud Drive, and Microsoft OneDrive cloud storage.

 The app also has a recycle bin that lets you restore files you deleted accidentally.
 The file convert option lets you perform over 1200 types of conversions in more than 100 other formats.

 Now you have a list of good and free file manager apps for Android.
 All these apps let you manage your files along with performing several other operations.
 These file manager apps give you not just access to your local files but also your cloud storage accounts.
 You can read about all of the apps and select one for you.